starkware-libs/cairo-docs/core/src/core-traits-Into.md

 # Into

-A value-to-value conversion that consumes the input value.Note: This trait must not fail.
-If the conversion can fail, use [`TryInto`](./core-traits-TryInto.md).  # Generic Implementations[`Into`](./core-traits-Into.md) is reflexive, which means that `Into<T, T>` is implemented  # ExamplesConverting from RGB components to a packed color value:
+A value-to-value conversion that consumes the input value.
+Note: This trait must not fail.
+If the conversion can fail, use [`TryInto`](./core-traits-TryInto.md).
+# Generic Implementations

+- [`Into`](./core-traits-Into.md) is reflexive, which means that `Into<T, T>` is implemented
+# Examples

+Converting from RGB components to a packed color value:
 ```cairo
 #[derive(Copy, Drop, PartialEq)]
 struct Color {